 SB Friedman assists EDCKC in reviewing, underwriting and structuring public financial assistance packages in projects where total development costs exceed $20 million.
-To date, we have reviewed 22 projects that, upon completion, will result in $1.16 billion in private investment.
+To date, we have reviewed 42 projects that, upon completion, will result in over $2.0 billion in private investment.

 EDCKC offers public financial assistance to challenging and catalytic projects through property tax abatements; tax increment financing; sales, utility and income tax reimbursement; and sales tax exemptions on construction materials.
 In 2015, wishing to conduct a more thorough review of developer requests, SB Friedman was engaged, through a continuous term agreement, to evaluate the level of financial assistance (if any), required to make projects financially feasible.
 Our work typically includes: